CIBC International Student Pay

 Instructions to request a Finacial Estimation Letter:

-- Fill out the Financial Estimation Request form found below
+- Fill out the Financial Estimation Request form

 - Specify what terms you are requesting the estimate (if multiple terms one letter for all, or one letter per term)